browserify/browserify/readme.markdown

 }
 ```

-Note that the browser field only applies to files in the local module and like
+Note that the browser field only applies to files in the local module, and like
-transforms it doesn't apply into `node_modules` directories.
+transforms, it doesn't apply into `node_modules` directories.

 ## browserify.transform